architeketh/machine-learning/README.md

 ## 🐛 Troubleshooting

 ### "Missing or insufficient permissions" error
-→ Check Firestore Rules (Step 2 above)
+→ Check Firestore Rules (Step 2 above) - make sure ml-settings is included

 ### Sign-in popup blocked
 → Allow popups in your browser for the site